srikiranvelpuri/srikiranvelpuri/README.md

 # 💫 About Me
-With about three years in frontend development, I'm passionate about crafting user interfaces that strike the perfect balance between form and function.<br><br>
+With more than three years in frontend development, I'm passionate about crafting user interfaces that strike the perfect balance between form and function.<br><br>
 Beyond coding, I'm an amateur photographer and a handy gamer.

 ## What I Bring to the Table